You helped bring Minerva to life!!

 Subsequently we were encouraged to bid to the London HLF committee, but though this might have had a greater chance of success as a local scheme, it would have been for less capital than the original bid because the London Committee had a £2m ceiling for grants.

 Such a bid would need to explain in more detail how we see Broomfield House fitting in to the proposed wider Park bid, and in particular with the Stable Yard.
 In addition, the proposed bid would have been under the Enterprise scheme which required engagement of a commercial partner at the outset, rather than at a later stage of the Heritage scheme.
 We had understood these to be later requirements, using the development grant proposed in the staff evaluation.

 Much preparatory work was commissioned including the production of a Conservation Management Plan (see the "Documents" tab for some of this), and exploration of setting up a managing Trust for the project.
 A number of studies have been done in to various ways of involving commercial partners.

 Unfortunately the HLF has been revising its own funding situation and at the moment it is unclear exactly how much funding might be available and under what conditions.
 Nevertheless the Council as owners are about to seek offers from commercial sources for restoring, running Broomfield House and stableyard.
 However, The Trust remains tied by it registered charitable objectives to solutions which clearly benefit community access and use.

 Can you help?

 If you have fundraising skills, and are interested in supporting the fundraising initiatives for this project on a voluntary basis then please get in touch.
-If you would like to make a donation to the project then please use the MyDonate button to the right of this text.
 All donations can be gift-

 We are also now part of the Amazon Smile charitable giving scheme.
 Under this, if you buy from Amazon choose us as the Smile beneficiary, 0.5% of any qualifying spending goes to the Trust – it costs you nothing.